andrewshandy/ML_PyTorch_Implementations/README.md

-# Implementation of EfficientNet from scratch using PyTorch
+# Implementation of architectures using PyTorch